 Go For Bohemian

 Embrace an updated take on the '70s bohemian spirit.
 This is a great example of doing retro in a subtle way.
 A straight-shaft knee boot looks vintage but sleek, while the floaty layers and pleats echo the ruffled prairie styles that were a staple of the decade.
 Plus the striped trim on the bodice lends a touch of 1970s sporty-prep.

 Give Western A Spin

-You don't have to go full cowboy to experiment with the western boot trend.
-Calvin Klein's metal-toed camel boots look entirely of-the-moment and modern with this leopard print dress.
+You don't have to go full cowboy to experiment with the Western boot trend.
+Free People’s metal-toed camel boots look entirely of-the-moment and modern with this leopard print dress.

 Play With Texture